FREE CALIFORNIA WORKPLACE VIOLENCE PREVENTION CHECKLIST

 Weekly helpful workplace violence prevention tips, techniques, and information.

-My commitment to preventing workplace violence, stems from 30 years of conducting investigations of real life violent incidents.
-I learned through my experiences how to prevent workplace violence.
+My commitment to preventing workplace violence comes from 30 years of conducting investigations into violent incidents.
+Through these experiences I learned how workplace violence happens, and how to prevent it.

 Effective workplace violence prevention training requires a comprehensive and integrated approach.